tokuhirom/Amon2-Docs/source/cli.rst

 CLI(Command Line Interface)
 ===========================

-Most of the web application have a command line scripts.
-Amon2 supports it.
+Most web applications have command line scripts.
+Amon2 supports this feature.

 You can use the context object on CLI::